 AR in training lets you deliver uniform and consistent training across locations, even when it comes to the delivery of complex information, and you can do so in a way that minimizes risk to employees and the workplace environment as a whole.

-AR provides a lot of new opportunities for retail-based business, whether they’re online, brick and mortar or both.
+AR provides a lot of new opportunities for retail-based businesses, whether they’re online, brick and mortar, or both.

 With AR, you can give customers the opportunity to see how your products are going to work in your life and really interact with those products.

 IKEA was mentioned above, and other furniture and home décor retailers are doing similar things with AR.